Good News: Talking to Your Pet Means You’re Smart!

 We all know that person who calls their house phone just to leave a voicemail for their pet.
 But how can you resist telling your furry friend how much you love them?
 There truly isn’t anything better than coming home after a long day and being greeted by your overly excited dog or cat.
 (Here is the real reason why your cat purrs.)

 But don’t worry; asking your pet if you should have chicken or fish for dinner doesn’t mean that you’re weird, it’s actually a sign of intelligence.
 This habit is known as anthropomorphism, which is when you attribute human characteristics or behaviors to an animal, object, or god.
 It’s a sign of how powerful our brains are.
-Your dog is also just as smart; it can tell when you’re being rude.

 “Historically, anthropomorphising has been treated as a sign of childishness or stupidity, but it’s actually a natural byproduct of the tendency that makes humans uniquely smart on this planet,” Dr. Nicholas Epley, a professor of behavioral science at the University of Chicago told Metro.
 “No other species has this tendency.”